nodejs/next-10/meetings/summit-typescript-jul-2022.md

   can be opinionated, important for ecosystem coherence.

 # Agreement on DX
-1.start file with node (ex ndoe script.ts), look for config, not found echo message
+1. start file with node (ex ndoe script.ts), look for config, not found echo message
   * generic
   * specific one for .ts
   * point to page on Node.js project with the instructions.

-2.start a file with node (ex node script.ts), find config file in scope, apply Node.js options specified before trying to run file
+2. start a file with node (ex node script.ts), find config file in scope, apply Node.js options specified before trying to run file
   * options will configure support for execution of file of that type (for example through loaders or some other mechanism)